Under Construction, Part II: Critical reception

 AllMusic editor John Bush found that "there aren't quite enough guest features or catchy hooks to make this a must-purchase for most rap fans, but Timbaland always has a few tricks up his sleeve."
 He remarked that "aside from Missy and Bubba Sparxxx, Timba's actually the best rapper on display, much improved from his previous solo shots or his infrequent rhymes on other artists' records.
 Magoo is still an unimaginative, pint-sized Snoop Dogg."
 Ben Sisario from Blender felt that "for the most part, the grooves ride low and easy, like a next-generation G-funk transplanted to the Virginia coastline: Call it V-funk [...]
 But Timbaland can't rest that easy, and just beneath the languid surface is effortlessly brilliant innovation in every direction."

 Robert Christgau wrote: "Good thing the two rappers have less personality combined than any of their 10-cameo-artists-in-16-tracks, because personality would distract from the beats, which with Timbo means what it says – no mainstream DJ relies so heavily on rhythm instruments per se.
 His sweetener of choice is chants."
+Dan Aquilante of the New York Post found the album listenable, highlighting Timbaland's production and guest appearances from Missy Elliott, Bubba Sparxxx and Wyclef Jean, though he criticized the album's repetitive 19-track length.
 In a negative review, Rolling Stones Jon Caramanica called Under Construction, Part II the "duo's third and weakest collaborative album."
 He remarked that "Tim's normally dazzling beats dodder along harmlessly, proof that he's looking over his shoulder when he should be hunching over his studio equipment."